Why so many want to retire abroad

 4. Less expensive health care

-Many countries offer health care at rates significantly lower those found in many European countries.
+Many countries offer health care at rates significantly lower than those found in many European countries.
 This can be very important to retirees, especially those who are dealing with chronic medical issues.
 Bermuda is a popular choice because health care is virtually free on the island.